tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 I> ### Need More Information?
 I> If you're haven't used AJAX before, or require more information to grasp a better understanding of what AJAX achieves, check out the [AJAX resources page at the Mozilla website](https://developer.mozilla.org/en-US/docs/AJAX).

 As the title may suggest, we'll be working towards incorporating some AJAX requests into Rango during this chapter.
-To aid our development, we'll also be using the JQuery framework.
+To aid in our development, we'll also be using the JQuery framework.
 If you haven't worked through the [JQuery chapter](#chapter-jquery), we recommend you have a look at that now so everything is set up and ready to go.

 ## AJAX and Rango
 What exactly will we be implementing in this chapter?
 Well, there's still one more major requirement outlined in our [introductory chapter](#overview-design-brief-label) that we still haven't satisfied!
 Users should be able to *like* a particular category.
 You may remember that we worked on this earlier in the book -- but we only covered *displaying* the number of likes that a category had received.
-We didn't implement functionality that allows a user to actually increase the count!
+We didn't implement functionality that allows a user to increase the count!
 This is what we'll be doing in this chapter.
 Specifically, we're going to:

 - add a *like button* to allow registered users to "like" a particular category;
 - add inline category suggestions, so that when a user types, they can quickly find a specific category; and